tea-shaped/fashion-mnist-pytorch/README.md

-# fashion-mnist-pytorch
+# Fashion MNIST predictions with PyTorch
-Programmed several neural networks based on PyTorch to make predictions based on the Fashion MNIST dataset
+Programmed several neural networks based on PyTorch to make predictions based on the Fashion MNIST dataset.